The React Bug That Google Translate Causes

 Cursor kept trying to fix the Terraform configuration - suggesting different authentication methods, tweaking the backend configuration, adding explicit credential providers.
 But none of it worked with our SSO setup.

-in my commands, everything worked flawlessly with the exact same configuration files.
+The Real Solution: Switch to OpenTofu entirely.
+The moment I replaced terraform with tofu in my commands, everything worked flawlessly with the exact same configuration files.
 No authentication changes, no credential tweaks - just a different binary.

 This highlights something important about AI-assisted development: the AI can help you implement solutions, but it can’t always diagnose when the fundamental tool choice is wrong.
 Sometimes the problem isn’t your code - it’s the tool itself.

 TypeScript Quality Issues: Cursor has clearly been trained on a lot of poor TypeScript code.
-It constantly wanted to use any
+It constantly wanted to use any types and add needless comments:

 // Cursor's first attempt